mikejw/empathy/edocs/source/gettingstarted.rst

     Dispatch error 1 : Missing class file

 This means Empathy was unable to map the URL to anything inside the application.
-What we expect!
+This is what we expect.
 Before learning about routing it is recommended that you read the next section which is about the MVC itself.